jeffreyyoung/metabase_custom/docs/contributing.md

 ## Thank you

-First off, thanks for your interest in Metabase and for wanting to contribute!
+First off, thanks for your interest in Plena Data and for wanting to contribute!

 In this guide, we'll discuss how Metabase is built.
 This should give you a good sense of our process and where you might want to fit in.